miczho/self-notes/Topics/python_basics.md

 ALL values in Python are references.

-There is no need to explicitly declare a type.
+There is no need to explicitly declare a type for a variable.
 ```python
 str
 int